gabriellewald/education-project/README.md

 <img src='images/r2-rmse-mae-evaluation.png' width="800">

-The best performing model with r-square equal 81.5 was Gradient Boosting, an ensemble method based on decision trees.
+Gradient Boosting, an ensemble method based on decision trees, is the best performing model  with r-squared equals to 81.5.

 Gradient Boosting Feature Importance